Winter Wonderland in Big Bear

 Castle Rock Trail is perfect for exploring and getting gorgeous elevated views of the lake.
 During the snow, it was pretty intense (it’s all uphill and I fell into a few holes covered by snow) but made for a fun adventure.
 Our pup joined us and we quickly learned that he LOVES snow!

 We hiked for about 3 hours.
 By the time we returned to our car, we were exhausted.
-We headed back to base (the cabin), dropped Jack off and headed into town.
+We headed back to base (the cabin), dropped Jack off, and headed into town.
 We wandered along Main Street and grabbed some much-needed coffee.
 After seeing the shops and how crowded the area was, we retreated to our private little winter oasis.
 The rest of the evening was spent drinking and talking about life in the hot tub.

 The next morning, we explored the area more by simply googling ‘Sledding in Big Bear’ and stopping at nearby parks.

-We hiked a trail around the lake, and stopped at Boulder Bay Park for some gorgeous views.
+We hiked a trail around the lake and stopped at Boulder Bay Park for some gorgeous views.

 We decided that we couldn’t resist our inner child and purchased a sled. $30 was well worth it- we found a hill across from Boulder Bay and had a blast shredding.
 Our dog even liked it!